 Meals are included with lodging.
 Vegetarian, mostly organic, buffet style meals are served daily: 8-9am, 1-2pm and 6-7pm.
 You may request egg-free, dairy-free and gluten-free* meals when you register.
 We are unable to make accommodations for food allergies and sensitivities.
 Sack lunches can be ordered a day ahead for your hike (DUE TO COVID-19, BUFFET MEALS ARE NO LONGER AVAILABLE.
 INSTEAD, MEALS WILL BE PLATED OR OFFERED IN BIODEGRADABLE CONTAINERS).

-* Trace amounts of gluten may be present as we do not have a gluten-free kitchen.
+* Trace amounts of allergens may be present.

 DUE TO COVID-19, OUR CHECK IN PROCESS HAS CHANGED.
 PLEASE SEE OUR COVID-19 PAGE FOR DETAILS.
 Please arrive after 3pm on your first day and depart before 3pm on your last day.
 All lodging is available after 4pm.
 If you arrive after the office has closed, your name and cabin number will be posted on the door at the office in the parking lot; enjoy the facilities and check-in at the office first thing after 9am.
 Please vacate your cabin by 12pm on your last day or you may be assessed a late-departure fee of $25.

 A non-refundable deposit is required for all reservations.
 The deposit for personal retreat guests is the first night lodging for each person.
 The deposit for those attending a workshop is the full lodging amount.
 Deposits are non-refundable.
 With cancellation notice of at least seven days we will issue a credit voucher (good for one year) for the amount of your deposit less a $25 processing fee.
 If you cancel less than seven days in advance, your deposit will be forfeited.
 Your balance is due upon arrival.
 We accept MasterCard, Visa, Discover, cash and personal check with ID.